 The President of each Year shall lead the Year Executive and act as chair during its meetings.
 The President shall be a voting member of EngSoc Council and shall represent the interests of the year at meetings of the Engineering Society and at large.

 The Vice-President of each Year shall assist the President and shall act as President in the event that the President is absent.
 The Vice-President shall also serve as a liaison to all groups external to the year Executive.
 The Vice-President shall be a voting member of EngSoc Council.
-The Second Year Vice-President shall also act as an additional Faculty Board Representative for their year.

 The Alma Mater Society Representative of each Year shall attend A.M.S. meetings regularly and represent the interests of the Year and EngSoc at said meetings.
 Also, the A.M.S.
 Representative shall report to their respective Year Executive on matters of concern that arise from said meetings.
 A.M.S.
 Representatives shall be voting members of EngSoc Council.
 The A.M.S.
 Representatives shall give the Alma Mater Society Report at every EngSoc Council.